-We make some extreme assumptions to fix ideas.
-We assume that the household has no labour income $(y{i,t} = 0)$, there are no adjustment costs associated with housing and no borrowing constraints other than the inability to short housing and a no-bankruptcy condition, and an infinite horizon.
-This leads to the consumption and portfolio choice model of Merton (1969)), and the policy functions are well known.
+The first borrow-to-invest channel arises in the consumption and portfolio choice model of Merton (1969), which is a special case of the model above.
+To see this, assume that the household has no labour income ($y{i,t} = 0$), there are no adjustment costs associated with housing and no borrowing constraints other than the inability to short housing and a no-bankruptcy condition, and an infinite horizon.
+The policy rules are well known.
 There is a linear consumption function: